jemmy512/book-notes/CS/tcp-ip-illustrated-volume-1.md

 * The Eifel Detection Algorithm can be combined with DSACKs.
 This can be beneficial in the situation where an entire window’s worth of ACKs are lost but both the original transmit and retransmission have arrived at the receiver.

 ### 14.7.3 Foward-RTO(FRTO)
+Forward-RTO Recovery (F-RTO) [RFC5682] is a standard algorithm for detecting spurious retransmissions.
 It does not require any TCP options, so when it is implemented in a sender.
 It attempts to detect only spurious retransmissions caused by expiration of the retransmission timer.

+F-RTO makes a modification to the action TCP ordinarily takes after a timerbased retransmission.
+These retransmissions are for the smallest sequence number for which no ACK has yet been received.
+Ordinarily, TCP continues sending additional adjacent packets in order as additional ACKs arrive.
+This is the **go-back-N** behavior described previously.

-Mechanism:
+* Mechanism:
     1. F-RTO modifies the ordinary behavior of TCP by having TCP send new (so far unsent) data after the timeout-based retransmission when the first ACK arrives.
 It then inspects the second arriving ACK.
     2. If either of the first two ACKs arriving after the retransmission was sent are duplicate ACKs, the retransmission is deemed OK
     3. If they are both acceptable ACKs that advance the sender’s window, the retransmission is deemed to have been spurious.

+This approach is fairly intuitive.
+If the transmission of new data results in the arrival of acceptable ACKs, the arrival of the new data is `moving the receiver’s window forward`.
+If such data is only causing duplicate ACKs, there must be one or more holes at the receiver.
+In either case, the reception of new data at the receiver does not harm the overall data transfer performance (provided there are sufficient buffers at the receiver).

 ### 14.7.4 The Eifel Response Algorithem

 ## 14.8 Packet Reodering and Duplication
 ### 14.8.1 Reordering
+* Contexts:
+    * Packet reordering can occur in an IP network because IP provides no guarantee that relative ordering between packets is maintained during delivery.
+This can be beneficial (to IP at least), because IP can choose another path for traffic (e.g., that is faster) without having to worry about the consequences that doing so may cause traffic freshly injected into the network to pass ahead of older traffic, resulting in the order of packet arrivals at the receiver not matching the order of transmission at the sender.
+    * some high-performance routers employ multiple parallel data paths within the hardware [BPS99], and different processing delays among packets can lead to a departure order that does not match the arrival order.
+* Effect:
-1. If reordering takes place in the *reverse (ACK) direction*, it causes the sending TCP to receive some ACKs that move the window significantly forward followed by some evidently old redundant ACKs that are discarded.
+    1. If reordering takes place in the **reverse (ACK) direction**, it causes the sending TCP to receive some ACKs that move the window significantly forward followed by some evidently old redundant ACKs that are discarded.
 This can lead to an unwanted burstiness (instantaneous high-speed sending) behavior in the sending pattern of TCP and also trouble in taking advantage of available network bandwidth, because of the behavior of TCP’s congestion control (see Chapter 16).
-2. If reordering occurs in the *forward direction*, TCP may have trouble distinguishing this condition from loss.
-Both loss and reordering result in the receiver receiving out-of-order packets that create holes between the next expected packet and the other packets received so far.
+    2. If reordering occurs in the **forward direction**, TCP may have trouble distinguishing this condition from loss.
+Both **loss** and **reordering** result in the receiver receiving out-of-order packets that create holes between the next expected packet and the other packets received so far.
 When reordering is moderate (e.g., two adjacent packets switch order), the situation can be handled fairly quickly.
 When reorderings are more severe, TCP can be tricked into believing that data has been lost even though it has not.
 This can result in spurious retransmissions, primarily from the fast retransmit algorithm

+A TCP receiver is supposed to immediately ACK any out-of-sequence data it receives in order to help induce fast retrans- mit to be triggered on packet loss, any packet that is reordered within the network causes a receiver to produce a duplicate ACK.

+The problem of distinguishing loss from reordering is not trivial.
+Dealing with it involves trying to decide when a sender has waited long enough to try to fill apparent holes at the receiver.
+Fortunately, `severe reordering` on the Internet `is not common` [J03], so setting dupthresh to a relatively small number (such as the default of 3) handles most circumstances.
+That said, there are a number of research projects that modify TCP to handle more severe reordering [LLY07].
+Some of these adjust dupthresh dynamically, as does the Linux TCP implementation.

 ### 14.8.2 Duplicaton
 Although rare, the IP protocol may deliver a single packet more than one time.
 This can happen, for example, when a link-layer network protocol performs a retransmission and creates two copies of the same packet.